-Bowl, flat beater, wire whip and dough hook
+How to clean the bowl, flat beater, wire whip and dough hook

 When you’re ready to clean up, either rinse the bowl and the attachments and load them into the dishwasher or wash them all in hot, sudsy water, rinse and dry completely.
 Check the owner’s manual for washing instructions for specific pieces.

-First, unplug the mixer.
-Then wipe the mixer head with a damp microfiber cloth.
+- Wipe the mixer head with a damp microfiber cloth.
 (Don’t use too much water or it can get into the motor.)
 To remove old or stubborn marks, add some baking soda to the cloth.

-Check out the speed control knob and any exposed screws.
+- Check out the speed control knob and any exposed screws.
 Use a toothbrush to loosen and remove stuck-on food.
 To reach those tiny ridges, use a toothpick.
 When finished, wipe with a damp cloth.

-Tilt the mixer head back to clean the underside.
+- Tilt the mixer head back to clean the underside.
 Use a toothbrush on hard-to-reach areas, including the beater shaft.
 Wipe.

-Check out the bowl-clamping plate at the base of the stand.
+- Check out the bowl-clamping plate at the base of the stand.
 It’s a natural place for drips to accumulate.
 Wipe with a damp cloth and use a toothpick to clean around the outside of the rim.

-Lay the mixer on its side and wipe the underside of the stand.
+- Lay the mixer on its side and wipe the underside of the stand.
 Probably, the foot pads will need a good scrubbing.
 A toothbrush does a great job here.

-Finally, inspect the electrical cord and wipe off any debris.
+- Finally, inspect the electrical cord and wipe off any debris.
 But, of course, do not wet the plug.